 Kreayshawn is the white woman rapper from Oakland, whose talentless performance of ‘urban’ ‘black’ culture, is gaining momentum in the corporate music world.
 Is it offensive?
 Yes!
 Does it make people angry at her appropriation of ‘blackness’ through stereotypes.
 Yes!
 Is it modern day blackface?
 To me it is.
 Is it anything new in this patriarchal white supremacist capitalist system?
 Unfortunately, no. Under capitalism everything has the potential to be transformed into a commodity, including racial identities, if it will accumulate profit.
-Kreayshawn is the most recent performer in a long line of white performers appropriating and commodifying racist stereotypes for entertainment and profit beginning in the 1830′s with the rise of minstrel shows.
+This is the root or invention of ´race´ and ´racism´ to begin with.
+Kreayshawn is the most recent performer in a long line of white performers appropriating and commodifying racist stereotypes for entertainment and profit beginning in the 1830’s with the rise of minstrel shows.

-The origins of racism lie within American Slavery and the development of Capitalism in the United States.
+The origins of racism as a system of oppression lie within American Slavery and the development of Capitalism in the United States.
+Of course domination and hierarchy existed before, but it wasn´t specifically developed into a ´racialized´ system until american slavery provided the foundation for capitalism as a global system of exploitation and oppression.
 US and British capitalists worked with the ruling class of African countries to develop this system and steal my ancestors, and exploit their labor to build the wealth of this country.
-Constructing racial identities to support white supremacy allowed working-class whites to internalize their ‘superiority’ while Africans internalized their ‘inferiority’, which resulted in the ideological training of people to accept their different positions and roles within the racist and sexist division of labor.
-This was necessary in order to prevent multi-racial class struggle, which had already started to take place between Africans, European indentured servants, and the indigenous people.
+Constructing racial identities to support white supremacy allowed working-class whites to internalize their ‘superiority’ while Africans internalized their ‘inferiority’, which resulted in the ideological training of people to accept their different positions and roles within the racist and sexist division of labor and society.
+This was necessary in order to prevent multi-racial struggles, which had already started to take place between African and Indigenous peoples, as well as some European indentured servants.
 Working-class whites did the plantation owners dirty work of disciplining rebelling slaves rather than joining the resistance to a system that was exploiting them too.
-In her groundbreaking marxist feminist pamphlet, Sex, Race & Class, Selma James speaks to the power of these false divisions becoming naturalized in our consciousness affecting the way we socially interact, and the type of revolutionary struggle we build.
+In her groundbreaking pamphlet, Sex, Race & Class, Selma James speaks to the power of these false divisions becoming naturalized in our consciousness affecting the way we socially interact, and the type of revolutionary struggle we build.
 She writes,

 “The social power relations of the sexes, races, nations and generations are precisely, then, particularized forms of class relations.
 These power relations within the working class weaken us in the power struggle between the classes.
 They are the particularized forms of indirect rule, one section of the class colonizing another and through this capital imposing its own will on us all. “